Lessons From Colin Powell

 There is this friend of mine called Ben Sang who I once teased on Facebook, "Which song did Ben sing?"
 He must be a talented computer programmer because he successfully pursued a degree in Computer Science at JKUAT where I failed to complete my degree in Electronics & Computer Engineering.

 As I became hooked to the autobiography, Ben Sang interrupted me to ask, "Now, how will that book help you?"
-Apparently, he thought programming books were the only meaningful materials to read.
+Apparently, he thought computer-programming books were the only meaningful materials to read.
 But I didn't get discouraged because I continued devouring the 606-page paper-back edition with the zeal of a he-goat on heat.

 I could feel myself absorbing Colin Powell's clarity and fluency of thought as I read the book which led me to be the great writer that some people say I am.
 And I ended up learning a number of valuable lessons from it.
 Okay, let me tell you what I learnt from book.